25 Factors to Consider When Adopting from South Korea

 + Adequacy of Medical Reports

 Excellent; every IA doctor interviewed rated the Korean medical reports as the best.
 There is usually fairly detailed information on birth family medical, background information and prenatal history.
 There is also excellent medical care for the child after birth.
-Updates on child’s development usually given to families while they wait.
+After they accept a referral, parents receive periodic photos and progress reports on their child.
 Additional information and medical testing is readily available.

 Declining.
 Korea has a policy of phasing out international adoptions; therefore, they reduce the number of children they will place abroad each year.